AkashP2003/akash-demo/README.md

 # akash-demo
-it is my first git repository
+This is my first git repository